 - Ctrl+Shift+F5: Displays the Bookmark dialog window.

 - Alt+F5: Restores the document window size.

 F6 – Panes

-- Shift+F6: Moves to the previous pane
+- Shift+F6: Moves from open dialog box back to the document.

 - Ctrl+F6: Moves to the next open document

 - Ctrl+Shift+F6: Moves to the previously open document

 - F7: Opens the Editor dialog box and start spell check